 When you don’t know something, just say so

 Many a times you will find yourself in a situation where you don’t know what the other person is talking about.
 This could be a cultural reference, a political reference, or slang that you’re unfamiliar with.
-You could come across someone who perhaps belongs to a different religion or gender from you, and is narrating their own unique experience.
-If there is something you are unclear about, or something you don’t understand, the best course of action is to politely ask, “I’m not sure what you’re talking about.
-Could you please explain?”
+You could come across someone who perhaps belongs to a different religion or gender and is narrating their own unique experience.
+If there is something you are unclear about, or something you don’t understand, the best course of action is to politely ask.
 Instead of making assumptions about someone’s culture or experience, it is best to clearly articulate that you do not know and would like to know more.

 The same goes for references of culture, history and politics of the place you are going to study in.
 You are not expected to know everything about their country, just as they perhaps do not know everything about the country you are from.
 Do not feel obliged to keep up with these things, instead it is always better to ask people to explain what they’re talking about to you.

 If you have lived in India your whole life and are going to study in a place that has harsh winters, you are likely unprepared for the cold.
 Come end October-November, you should buy a thick warm jacket, boots for the snow, gloves, and a cap.
 The first two are the most important.
 A good jacket and pair of boots will last you till you graduate and some more.
 Since most places are heated inside, you would not want to wear too many layers, instead put on a jacket and boots that will keep you warm when you step outside in the snow, and once that you can take off once you are indoors.

 Another thing to be cognizant of is finances.
 With the change in currency, difference in cost of living, and being left to your own devices to manage expenditure, it is not uncommon for first-year international students to mismanage money initially.